 Apple, Prune and Armagnac Clafoutis

-Delia wrote this recipe specially for the Delia Online Cookery School, you can watch it being made in the video below.
+Delia wrote this recipe specially for the Delia Online Cookery School, you can watch it being made in the video on this page.

 Prunes are soaked overnight in Armagnac and then added to a light fluffy batter and baked in the oven

 This recipe is from the Delia Online Cookery School